ualbertalib/cwrc_preservation/migration/README.md

 1. Audit

 * test counts
-* run the cwrc_audit_report.rb
+* run the `cwrc_audit_report.rb`
+  * audit migrated Swift content comparing one Swift instance to a second
+  * see script for details
-* run the 4 week preservation side-by-side old and new and compare output
+* run the 4-week preservation side-by-side old and new and compare the output

 ## Tests